 What Are Databases?

 Databases are essentially storage containers used to store, access, and edit information.
-They are used by organizations of all sizes.
-Knowing your way around them can lead to a career as a data scientist, analyst, developer, designer, manager, or administrator.
+They are a fundamental part of modern organizations of all sizes.
+Knowing your way around them can lead to a career as a data scientist, analyst, developer, designer, manager, project manager, or administrator.

 You will be expected to master whatever set of data science skills is required for specific data roles.
 If any of these IT fields interest you, then use the resources in this article to learn databases.